 Fresh* Sheets Kathedral – Location

-- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile, 7-minute walk), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
-Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.2 mile, 5-minute walk).
+- Nearest Bus: From the bus station just outside Pile Gate (0.3 mile), buses run to Lapad, Babin Kuk, and other far-flung parts of Dubrovnik.
+Airport buses stop on the opposite side of Old Town, just outside Ploče Gate (0.2 mile).